aykutemreyalcin/Threat_Mapper/README.md

-# Cyberpunk Threat Map
+# Threat Map

 ## Overview
-The Cyberpunk Threat Map is a project that visualizes various threats in a cyberpunk-themed environment.
+The Threat Map is a project that visualizes various threats in a cyberpunk-themed environment.
 It provides an interactive interface for users to explore different threats and their locations.

 ## Features
 - Interactive map displaying various threats.